 Successful Asysco Legacy Transformation/DevOps projects

-At a Government organization Asysco worked closely together with Fujitsu on a large legacy transformation project.
+At a Government organization, Asysco worked closely together with Fujitsu on a large legacy transformation project.
 Fujitsu kicked off the project by bringing all the different teams, development, testing, operations, etc. together in a workshop.
 This workshop was aimed to ensure recognition of each other’s requirements and challenges so that these could be taken into account from day one, in order to build a close and effective cooperation.

 Insurance Company, the Netherlands

 At a Dutch insurance company agile was common practice and they were already experimenting with DevOps when they started the legacy transformation project with Asysco.
-With a tight project duration of exactly one year for migration of the mainframe environment and implementation of the new Windows based environment this project is very challenging.
+With a tight project duration of exactly one year for migration of the mainframe environment and implementation of the new Windows-based environment this project is very challenging.
 Therefore they have chosen a phased and ‘agile’ approach in which the exit criteria are more critical in each phase (‘learning by doing’).
-DevOps helps to improve multi team cooperation and collaboration, even on an international level.
+DevOps helps to improve multi-team cooperation and collaboration, even on an international level.
 The results are very promising.

 Retail company, USA

 Fred’s Inc., a southeastern United States discount retailer recently worked with Asysco on a large legacy transformation project.
 Fred’s brought their internal development and operations teams together to collaborate as a part of Fred’s 2.0 strategy to optimize their team along with their technology.
-Leveraging DevOps was a key factor to the successful migration onto the Windows platform and a launch into continued development that aligns with their business processes including Finance, Sales, Inventory, Purchasing, and more.
+Leveraging DevOps was a key factor in the successful migration onto the Windows platform and launch into continued development that aligns with their business processes including Finance, Sales, Inventory, Purchasing, and more.
 As a result, Fred’s was able to increase efficiency, maintainability, and the predictability of their operational processes.